Python Turtle - Lesson 2

 Exercise 5

-Download lesson_2_ex_5.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_2_ex_5.py file and save it in your lesson folder.

 1import turtle